 Sidebars let people refer back to their document or spreadsheet while making choices.
 They also let people use your add-on repeatedly.
 Whenever a new sidebar is opened, any previous sidebar closes automatically.
 They’re best for temporary modes that the user will exit when done.

-- Remember, people might have other add-ons with their own sidebars.
-If two add-ons try to open sidebars when a document opens, only one will show.
+- Users might have other add-ons with their own sidebars.
+If two add-ons try to open sidebars simultaneously, only one is shown.

 Great add-on UIs leave their controls some breathing room.
 Adequate margins and padding go a long way, whereas dense controls can seem overwhelming.
 When in doubt, borrow a layout from the editor itself.
 For example, review existing dialogs in Google Docs, such as File > Page setup, when creating your own.